 Q: Can I Sue The NHS For Misdiagnosis?

 Absolutely!
-If your condition was misdiagnosed causing you harm, trauma or injury, you can make a claim against the staff who you consulted with or against the NHS Trust in question.
+If your condition was misdiagnosed causing you harm, trauma or injury, you can claim against the staff whom you consulted with or against the NHS Trust in question.

 Q: How Much Compensation Can I Get For Misdiagnosis?

-Compensation amounts vary from one case to another but according to NHS records, the average compensation amount for medical negligence in the UK is £50,000 with compensation values ranging anywhere from £1,000 to several millions of pounds
+Compensation amounts vary from one case to another but according to NHS records, the average compensation amount for medical negligence in the UK is £50,000 with compensation values ranging anywhere from £1,000 to several million pounds

 Q: How Long Does An NHS Medical Negligence Misdiagnosis Claim Take?

 NHS Medical negligence claims usually take between 18months to 2years to settle.
 These are for non-complex cases where liability is accepted quickly.